d13co/d13.co/content/posts/algorand-sustainability-backrunning/index.md

 MEV is a dirty word - but it can also be a major source of fee revenue for blockchains.

-This proposal aims to **thread the needle**: to capitalize on a subset of MEV that I believe is non-harmful and is happening anyway, just via brute force today.
+This proposal aims to **thread the needle**: to capitalize on a subset of MEV that I believe is non-harmful and is happening anyway, just via brute force.

 Would you like to see this implemented on Algorand?
 Do you think it would work?
-Can you think of ways it might make your on-chain experience worse?
-I’d love to hear your thoughts [on X](https://x.com/d13_co) or [on Discord](https://discord.gg/algorand).
+I’d love to hear your thoughts [on Discord](https://discord.gg/algorand) or [on X](https://x.com/d13_co).